Russian folklore: Russian Folklore in Soviet Russia (1917/1922 - 1991)

-In order to continue researching and analyzing folklore, intellectuals needed to justify its worth to the Communist regime.
+In order to continue researching and analysing folklore, intellectuals needed to justify its worth to the Communist regime.
 Otherwise, collections of folklore, along with all other literature deemed useless for the purposes of Stalin's Five Year Plan, would be an unacceptable realm of study.
 In 1934, Maxim Gorky gave a speech to the Union of Soviet Writers arguing that folklore could, in fact, be consciously used to promote Communist values.
 Apart from expounding on the artistic value of folklore, he stressed that traditional legends and faerie tales showed ideal, community-oriented characters, which exemplified the model Soviet citizen.
-Folklore, with many of its conflicts based on the struggles of a labor oriented lifestyle, was relevant to Communism as it could not have existed without the direct contribution of the working classes.
+Folklore, with many of its conflicts based on the struggles of a labour oriented lifestyle, was relevant to Communism as it could not have existed without the direct contribution of the working classes.
 Also, Gorky explained that folklore characters expressed high levels of optimism, and therefore could encourage readers to maintain a positive mindset, especially as their lives changed with Communism's further development.

 Iurii Sokolov, the head of the folklore section of the Union of Soviet Writers also promoted the study of folklore by arguing that folklore had originally been the oral tradition of the working people, and consequently could be used to motivate and inspire collective projects amongst the present-day proletariat.
 Characters throughout traditional Russian folktales often found themselves on a journey of self-discovery, a process that led them to value themselves not as individuals, but rather as a necessary part of a common whole.
 The attitudes of such legendary characters paralleled the mindset that the Soviet government wished to instill in its citizens.
 He also pointed out the existence of many tales that showed members of the working class outsmarting their cruel masters, again working to prove folklore's value to Soviet ideology and the nation's society at large.

 Convinced by Gor'kij and Sokolov's arguments, the Soviet government and the Union of Soviet Writers began collecting and evaluating folklore from across the country.
 The Union handpicked and recorded particular stories that, in their eyes, sufficiently promoted the collectivist spirit and showed the Soviet regime's benefits and progress.
 It then proceeded to redistribute copies of approved stories throughout the population.
-Meanwhile, local folklore centers arose in all major cities.
-Responsible for advocating a sense of Soviet nationalism, these organizations ensured that the media published appropriate versions of Russian folktales in a systematic fashion.
+Meanwhile, local folklore centres arose in all major cities.
+Responsible for advocating a sense of Soviet nationalism, these organisations ensured that the media published appropriate versions of Russian folktales in a systematic fashion.